Sonny's Dream

+It was covered by Kellie Loder on the 2023 Hynes tribute album Sonny Don't Go Away.

 Scottish and Irish versions

 The song was heard by Scottish artist Hamish Imlach while on a trip to Canada, who modified it somewhat and played it in folk-clubs in Britain.
 There it was heard by Christy Moore who recorded it and passed it on to other artists in Ireland.
 A version titled "Sonny" was recorded by Mary Black for the compilation album, A Woman's Heart, which became the best-selling album in Irish history.
+Liam Clancy has subsequently recorded the song with Hynes's original lyrics.